The Best 27-Inch Monitors (2024 Reviews)

 Overall, the AOC Q27G3XMN offers the best value for the money, but if you want an IPS model with a wider color gamut and faster response time, invest in the Cooler Master Tempest GP27Q or try getting the Acer XV275KP3 on sale.

-If you have a high-end PC rig, you should get the Dell AW2725DF, or the Redmagic model if you’re too concerned about burn-in.
+If you have a high-end PC rig, you should get the MSI MAG 271QPX, or the Inncon 27M2V if you’re too concerned about burn-in.

 Changelog +